pesalerno/Chimanta-genomics/README.md

 	> process_radtags -p ./rawdata/ -b adapters_file.txt -o ./process_rads/  -c -q -r -D \
 	--inline_index --renz_1 sphI --renz_2 mspI -i gzfastq

+**NOTE**: *(on 05/09/2015)* Need to re-do process rads!!
+I only did this for the forward reads initially since I had some issues previously and less reads were being kept (as far as I can remember).
+Now that I'm mapping, I relaly need to keep both!! at the very least for the reference genome and visualization steps.... then I can decide if they should be dropped from genotyping and variant calling steps....

 Libraries for each are: